maliabsi/finalProject-group8/README.md

  * Malia Absi (mabsi2@student.gsu.edu)
  * Michael Fralish (mfralish2@student.gsu.edu)

-## If want to see what we've been working on, just visit the link below
+## If you want to see what we've been working on, just visit the link below
 [Heroku Link](https://omnino.herokuapp.com/)